PaddlePaddle/PaddleNLP/applications/information_extraction/text/data_distill/README_en.md

 # UIE Slim data distillation

-Behind the powerful extraction capability of UIE, it also requires a large computing power to support calculations.
-In some industrial application scenarios, the performance requirements are high, and it cannot be practically applied without effective compression.
-Therefore, we built the UIE Slim data distillation system based on the data distillation technology.
-The principle is to use the data as a bridge to transfer the knowledge of the UIE model to the small closed-domain information extraction model, so as to achieve the effect of greatly improving the prediction speed with a small loss of accuracy.
+While UIE has powerful zero-shot extraction capabilities, its prompting structure requires significant compute to serve in real time.
+Some industrial application scenarios have high inference performance requirements and the model cannot go into production without being effectively compressed.
+We built the UIE Slim Data Distillation with knowledge distillation techniques.
+The principle is to use the data as a bridge to transfer the knowledge of the UIE model to the smaller closed-domain information extraction model in order to achieve speedup inference significantly with minimal loss to accuracy.

 #### Three steps of UIE data distillation

-- **Step 1**: Use the UIE model to finetune the labeled data to get the Teacher Model.
+- **Step 1**: Finetune the UIE model on the labeled data to get the Teacher Model.

-- **Step 2**: The user provides large-scale unlabeled data, which needs to be from the same source as the labeled data.
-Prediction on unsupervised data using Taskflow UIE.
+- **Step 2**: Process the user-provided unlabeled data and run inference with Taskflow UIE.

-- **Step 3**: Use the labeled data and the synthetic data obtained in step 2 to train a closed-domain Student Model.
+- **Step 3**: Use the labeled data and the inference results obtained in step 2 to train a closed-domain Student Model.

 ## UIE Finetune